Drivers' working hours: Regulations

-In the European Union, drivers' working hours are regulated by EU regulation (EC) No 561/2006 which entered into force on 11 April 2007.
-The cumulative driving time must not exceed 4.5 hours.
-After 4.5 hours of driving the driver must take a break period of at least 45 minutes.
+The cumulative driving time without taking a break must not exceed 4.5 hours.
+Before surpassing 4.5 hours of cumulated driving time, the driver must take a break period of at least 45 minutes.
 However, this can be split into 2 breaks, the first being at least 15 minutes, and the second being at least 30 minutes in length.

+The daily driving time shall not exceed 9 hours.
+The daily driving time may be extended to at most 10 hours not more than twice during the week.
+The weekly driving time may not exceed 56 hours.
+In addition to this, a driver cannot exceed 90 hours driving in a fortnight.